 The Early Years Foundation Stage (EYFS) curriculum consists of the 7 areas of learning and development, which are split into 3 prime areas (PSED, C&L and PD) and 7 specific areas:

-PE takes place on Thursday morning.
+PE takes place on Thursday.
 You are encouraged to leave the PE kits at school and we will send them home at the end of each term.
 PE kits should include: suitable foot ware (trainers or plimsolls), a t-shirt (in their house colour) and shorts/tracksuit bottoms.
 If your child is unable to take part in PE, you must provide a signed note, stating the reason why.

 Homework consists of a home learning grid which changes termly.
 Please choose at least one activity each week and bring it into school on a Thursday.
 You may choose from any column, but please make sure you do a variety of activities covering the areas of the curriculum.
 Each week a different piece of home learning will be chosen to receive a merit on a Friday.